AnkitaAditya20/Deep-learning/LDA/README.md

-# Logistic regression model with PCA
+# Logistic regression model with LDA

-A logistic regression model with Principal component analysis to detect to which particular segment of customers a particular product should be marketed.
+A logistic regression model with Linear Discriminant Analysis to detect to which particular segment of customers a particular product should be marketed.

 # Model Details: